SFCRD/fvm/README.md

 Installation
 ------------

-*hosted gem coming soon*
+To install from Rubygems:

+`gem install fvm`

-For now, clone the repo, then run `rake install`.
+Or alternatively, clone the repo, then run `rake install`.

 Usage
 -----